javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

   * `author.twig`
   * `book.twig`, this is the final template that assembles all the book contents.
   * `chapter.twig`
+  * `code.twig`, the template used to decorate all the code listings included in the book.
   * `conclusion.twig`
   * `cover.twig`
   * `dedication.twig`